Hodge-de Rham numbers of almost complex 4-manifolds: Introduction

 There are many known examples of almost complex 4-manifolds not admitting any integrable almost complex structure.
 The arguments for proving that such example exist often rely on Kodaira's classification of compact complex surfaces.
 Using Hodge-de Rham numbers we show how, in many situations, one can prove such results without invoking Kodaira's classification.

 Another natural approach for generalizing Hodge numbers to the non-integrable setting arises after choosing a Hermitian metric and considering the spaces of $\delb$-harmonic forms $\Hh_\delb^{p,q}:=\Ker(\Delta_\delb)|_{p,q}$, as already noted by Hirzebruch in \cite{Hirzebruch}.
 For compact almost complex manifolds, these spaces are finite-dimensional by elliptic operator theory, even in the non-integrable case, and their dimensions $h^{p,q}_\delb:=\dim \Hh_\delb^{p,q}$ satisfy the Serre duality identities.
 We have $h^{0,0}_\delb=h^{0,0}$ as well as inequalities $h^{p,0}_\delb\geq h^{p,0}$ for $p=1,2$, which give the same relations for the Serre-dual numbers.
 However, there is no obvious relation between the numbers $h^{p,1}_\delb$ and $h^{p,1}$.
 In fact, as shown by Holt and Zhang in \cite{HZ}, the number $h^{0,1}_\delb$ depends on the metric in general and may be unbounded as the metric varies, while $h^{0,1}$ is metric-independent by construction.
+Additionally, the number $h^{1,1}_\delb$ also depends on the metric in general, \cite{TaTo4}, but attains only two possible values \cite{Holt}.

 This note is organized as follows.
 In Section \ref{SecPrel} we review some preliminaries on the algebra of differential forms of an almost complex manifold.
 We prove some first basic properties of such differential forms, and review the Fr\"{o}licher spectral sequence of almost complex manifolds.
 In Section \ref{SecHodge} we introduce Hodge-de Rham numbers of almost complex 4-manifolds and provide generalizations of the identitites \ref{ISerre}-\ref{Inoether}.
 In Section \ref{secinte} we study separately the integrable and non-integrable cases and establish a criterion of integrability in terms of Hodge theory.
 The last section is devoted to examples.